 When you’re 18 years old and preparing to leave the nest, it’s easy to think you’ve got it all figured out.
 You’re ready for college, and you know that a college degree is a good investment in your future.
-And you’re willing to do almost anything to make your college dreams come true, even if it means taking on a good deal of debt.
+You’re willing to do almost anything to make your college dreams come true, even if it means taking on a good deal of student loan debt.
 But is that really a good idea?

 You can’t argue with the fact that, yes, a college degree is most likely a good investment in your future.
 The problem is, college degrees and their associated costs are far from standardized.
 Depending on the school you choose, you could easily pay twice as much (or even three or four times) for the same degree at a different school.